Lower Parma Cycle Route, which links Parma to Busseto for 80 km, following cycle paths and tracks parallel to the Great River.

 Following the Great River, other fascinating places are revealed by cycling, such as those that lead from Brescello to Lido di Boretto, and then on to Gualtieri, Guastalla and Luzzara, in the Reggio Emilia area.

-A route of about 25 km, which is part of the famous Eurovelo 8 and Ciclovia Po itineraries, which can be easily cycled by downloading the free "Terre di Po in Bici" app
+A route of about 25 km, which is part of the famous Eurovelo 8 and Ciclovia Po itineraries, which can be easily cycled by downloading the free "Terre di Po in Bici" app.

 From the centre of Brescello, the town of 'Don Camillo and Peppone', a place of cinematic charm, but also of historic vinegar cellars to visit to learn more about the production of Traditional Balsamic Vinegar of Reggio Emilia, we proceed to the Lido di Boretto to explore the Regional River Tourist Port, located in the central stretch of the Po River, which crosses the entire region.

-The Po guides cycling enthusiasts towards Gualtieri and its majestic Piazza Bentivoglio, with a stop at the Museum dedicated to the painter Antonio Ligabue
+The Po guides cycling enthusiasts towards Gualtieri and its majestic Piazza Bentivoglio, with a stop at the Museum dedicated to the painter Antonio Ligabue.

 The itinerary then turns towards Guastalla, immersing itself in landscapes dominated by woods, poplar groves and floodplains to finally reach Luzzara, the birthplace of Zavattini, home of naïve painters.